Sanyaktabhatt/youtube-views-prediction-ml/README.md

-# Youtube-views-prediction-ml
-A machine learning project that predicts YouTube video views based on metadata (duration, publish time, day of week, etc.).
-Built with Python, scikit-learn, and Google Colab, featuring preprocessing, regression modeling, evaluation metrics, and visualizations.

 # YouTube Views Prediction (ML)

 This project predicts YouTube video views using metadata like duration, publish hour, and day of week.